NDIS reasonable and necessary supports: what are they?

-To be considered reasonable and necessary, a support must be:
+To be considered reasonable and necessary, a support must:

-- related to your child’s disability or developmental delay
+- be related to your child’s disability or developmental delay

-- likely to work and benefit your child
+- be likely to work and benefit your child, and be based on evidence

-Reasonable and necessary supports don’t include day-to-day living costs that aren’t related to your child’s disability support needs.
+Reasonable and necessary supports don’t include day-to-day living costs.

 What do reasonable and necessary supports do?

-Reasonable and necessary supports help children and their families work towards children’s individual goals in life.
-All the supports that are funded by the NDIS and included in your child’s NDIS plan must be related to your child’s NDIS goals.
+Reasonable and necessary supports help your child and family work towards your child’s NDIS goals.
+All the NDIS supports in your child’s NDIS plan must be related to your child’s NDIS goals.

-In general, reasonable and necessary supports should help children to:
+In general, reasonable and necessary supports should help your child to:

 - become more independent